hbctraining/Pseudobulk-for-scRNAseq/lessons/03_pseudobulk_DESeq2.md

 )
 ```

-Now our Seurat object has 'cells' which correspond to aggregated counts.
-We will see that the samples have the a name "{celltype}\_{sample}\_{condition}" to show that we are grouping together counts based on sample, celltype, and condition.
+Now our Seurat object has 'cells' that correspond to aggregated counts.
+We will see that the samples have the name "{celltype}\_{sample}\_{condition}" to show that we are grouping together counts based on sample, celltype, and condition.
 The metadata columns that were used as input are included in this new Seurat object as well.

 ```r
 # each 'cell' is a sample-condition-celltype pseudobulk profile
 tail(Cells(bulk))
 ```

-Now would be the time to add to your metadata, any other information you have on the samples.
+Now would be the time to add to your metadata any other information you have on the samples.
 For example, adding the number of cells we aggregated on is useful information to include.

 ```r
 # Number of cells by sample and celltype